-1 copy of the notice 2 (b) Within
+copy of the notice.

-- (b) Within 30 days after service of a notice of denial of reinstatement by the [Secretary of State] under Section 1112, a cooperative association may appeal the denial by petitioning the [appropriate court] to set aside the dissolution.
-The petition must be served on the [Secretary of State] and contain a copy of the [Secretary of State's] declaration of dissolution, the cooperative association's application for reinstatement, and the [Secretary of State's] notice of denial. - (c) Upon receipt of a petition under subsection (a), the court may summarily order the [Secretary of State] to reinstate the dissolved cooperative association or may take other action the court considers appropriate.

-Source: ULPA § 811.
+1 (b) Within 30 days after service of a notice of denial of reinstatement by the [Secretary of 2 State] under Section 1112, a cooperative association may appeal the denial by petitioning the 3 [appropriate court] to set aside the dissolution.
+The petition must be served on the [Secretary of 4 State] and contain a copy of the [Secretary of State's] declaration of dissolution, the cooperative 5 association's application for reinstatement, and the [Secretary of State's] notice of denial.
+6 (c) Upon receipt of a petition under subsection (a), the court may summarily order the 7 [Secretary of State] to reinstate the dissolved cooperative association or may take other action the 8 court considers appropriate.
+9 Reporters' Note 10 11 12 13 14 15 16 17 18 Source: ULPA § 811.
 This article is also conceptually consistent with existing cooperative law.
 It is also a point where the "unclaimed and abandoned property" provision might apply.
 The Reporter has been directed by the Drafting Committee to determine if it is appropriate and consistent with other conference products to include the language for a filing and fees section.

-SECTION 1114.
+The 30 days in subsection (b) is the same as ULLCA (2006) Section 707(b).
+It is also consistent with MBCA Section 14.23.
+19 SECTION 1114.
 STATEMENT OF DISSOLUTION.

-- (a) A cooperative association that has dissolved or is about to dissolve may deliver to the [Secretary of State] for filing a statement of dissolution that states: - (1) the name of the association; - (2) the date that the association dissolved or when it will dissolve; and - (3) any other information the association deems relevant. - (b) A person has notice of a cooperative association's dissolution 90 days after a statement of dissolution is filed or the effective date stated in the statement of dissolution, whichever is later.
+20 (a) A cooperative association that has dissolved or is about to dissolve may deliver to the 21 [Secretary of State] for filing a statement of dissolution that states: 22 (1) the name of the association; 23 (2) the date that the association dissolved or when it will dissolve; and 24 (3) any other information the association deems relevant.
+25 (b) A person has notice of a cooperative association's dissolution 90 days after a 26 statement of dissolution is filed or the effective date stated in the statement of dissolution, whichever is later.